HydroModPy/HydroModPy/docs/_dev_notes/diagnostics/boussinesq_stationary_picard_lscheme_investigation.md

   also injects scalar Sy from the TOML when the bundle does not carry storage coefficients.
 - The Boussinesq stationary site-inventory tooling has been added separately:
   `build_bouss_stationary_site_inventories.py` builds auditable CSV/JSON/Markdown
-  preflight inventories, and `build_bouss_stationary_site_maps.py` delegates map/HTML
-  rendering to the shared site-selection reporting implementation.
+  preflight inventories.
+Current site-selection map/HTML reviews are generated from manifest-based reports.

 What is not implemented as production behavior: